Examples of topologically unknotted tori: The Cochran--Davis Seifert surface union a ribbon disc

 \section{The Cochran--Davis Seifert surface union a ribbon disc}

 A natural idea for constructing potentially nontrivial, closed, orientable $\Z$-surfaces, smoothly embedded in $S^4$, is to take the union of a Seifert surface $F$ for a slice knot $K$ in $S^3$ and a homotopy ribbon disc $D$ for $K$.
 However, by the following lemma, this is smoothly unknotted if $D$ is obtained from $F$ by compressing along a slice derivative, which is often the case.
+Recall that a slice derivative for a genus $g$ Seifert surface $F$ for a knot $K$ in $S^3$ is a collection of $g$ pairwise disjoint, homologically linearly independent simple closed curves that form a smoothly slice link such that the Seifert form vanishes identically on the submodule of $H_1(F)$ generated by these curves.

 \begin{lem} Let $F \subseteq S^3$ be a genus $g$ Seifert surface, and suppose that $c \subseteq F$ is a slice derivative.
 Write $D$ for the slice disc obtained by surgering $F$ along $c$.
 Then $\Sigma := F \cup D$ is smoothly unknotted. \end{lem}